-- Article 52 (1) The provisions of Article 3 do not apply if a person that has the approval of the Minister of Education, Culture, Sports, Science and Technology and the Minister of Economy, Trade and Industry on a plan to implement a specified university technology transfer project (meaning a specified university technology transfer project as prescribed in Article 2, paragraph (1) of the Act to Promote Technology Transfer from Universities to the Private Sector (Act No. 52 of 1998); hereinafter the same applies in this Article) pursuant to the provisions of Article 4, paragraph (1) of that Act (referred to as the "approved firm" in paragraph (3)) accepts a trust as a specified university technology transfer project after having being registered by the Prime Minister (hereinafter referred to as "acceptance of a trust that falls under the category of a specified university technology transfer project" in this Article). - (2) The provisions of Article 8 (other than paragraph (1), item (iv)), Article 9, and Article 10 (other than paragraph (1), item (ii)) apply mutatis mutandis to the registration referred to in the preceding paragraph.
+Article 52 (1) The provisions of Article 3 do not apply if a person that has the approval of the Minister of Education, Culture, Sports, Science and Technology and the Minister of Economy, Trade and Industry on a plan to implement a specified university technology transfer project (meaning a specified university technology transfer project as prescribed in Article 2, paragraph (1) of the Act to Promote Technology Transfer from Universities to the Private Sector (Act No. 52 of 1998); hereinafter the same applies in this Article) pursuant to the provisions of Article 4, paragraph (1) of that Act (referred to as the "approved firm" in paragraph (3)) accepts a trust as a specified university technology transfer project after having being registered by the Prime Minister

+(hereinafter referred to as "acceptance of a trust that falls under the category of a specified university technology transfer project" in this Article).

+(2) The provisions of Article 8 (other than paragraph (1), item (iv)), Article 9, and Article 10 (other than paragraph (1), item (ii)) apply mutatis mutandis to the registration referred to in the preceding paragraph.
 In this case, the words set forth in the right-hand column of the following table are deemed to stand in place of the words set forth in the middle column of that table in the provisions set forth in the left-hand column thereof.

-Article 8, paragraph the trade name the trade name or name (1), item (i) Article 8, paragraph (1), item (ii) of stated capital of stated capital or contribution Article 8, paragraph (1), item (iii) directors and company auditors officers Article 8, paragraph (1), item (v) trust services trust services (but only those falling under the category of a specified university technology transfer project) Article 8, paragraph (1), item (vi) the head office and other business offices the main business offices or offices or other business offices or offices Article 8, paragraph (2), item (i) the articles of incorporation the articles of incorporation or the articles of endowment Article 8, paragraph (2), item (ii) a certificate of the company's registered information a certificate of the company's registered information Article 9, paragraphs (1) and (2) custodial trust companies register the register of approved business operators for a specified university technology transfer project Article 10, paragraph (1), item (i) items (ii) and (iii) items (i) through (iv) Article 10, paragraph (1), item (iii) a stock company whose net assets are less than the amount prescribed in the preceding item a corporation net assets are is less than the amount of stated capital or contribution Article 10, paragraph (1), item (iv) articles of incorporation articles of incorporation or the articles of endowment custodial trust services acceptance of a trust that falls under the category of a specified university technology transfer project stock company corporation Article 10, paragraph (1), item (v) custodial trust services acceptance of a trust that falls under the category of a specified university technology transfer project stock company corporation non-renewal of a registration and rescission and loss of validity of licensing), Article 12, paragraphs (2) and (3), Article 13, paragraph (2), Article 21 through Article 24, Article 25 through Article 29-3, Article 33, Article 34, Article 41 (excluding paragraph (5)), Article 42 (excluding paragraph (2)), Article 43, Article 45, Article 46 (other than the part that involves loss of validity of licensing), Article 47 (other than the parts that deal with the non-renewal of a registration), Article 48 (other than the parts that deal with rescission of licensing), Article 49 (other than the parts that deal with the non-renewal of a registration and rescission of licensing), and Article 50, as well as the provisions of Chapter VII that are relevant to those provisions apply.
+(3) If an approved firm accepts a trust after having been registered as referred to in paragraph (1), the approved firm is deemed to be a trust company (or a custodial trust company, as regards Article 12, paragraphs (2) and (3), Article 13, paragraph (2), Article 45, Article 46, paragraph (3), and Article 47) and the provisions of Article 11 (other than the parts that deal with the paragraph (10) non-renewal of a registration and revocation and loss of validity of license), Article 12, paragraphs (2) and (3), Article 13, paragraph (2), Article 21 through Article 24, Article 25 through Article 29-3, Article 33, Article 34, Article 41 (excluding paragraph (5)), Article 42 (excluding paragraph (2)), Article 43, Article 45, Article 46 (other than the part that involves loss of validity of license), Article 47 (other than the parts that deal with the non-renewal of a registration), Article 48 (other than the parts that deal with revocation of license), Article 49 (other than the parts that deal with the non-renewal of a registration and revocation of license), and Article 50, as well as the provisions of Chapter VII that are relevant to those provisions apply.
 In this case, the words set forth in the right-hand column of the following table are deemed to stand in place of the words set forth in the middle column of that table in the provisions set forth in the left-hand column thereof.